 While devastating, it is pretty remarkable how we can still very much feel the bustling city of Pompeii.
 Stand in the middle of this Roman wonder, and you’ll be transported back 2,000 years.
 You might see the stepping stones used by Pompeians to avoid dirty debris and rain on the streets.
 On this same street, you might notice marks made by the wheels of chariots, owned by a wealthy resident.
 Walk through Pompeii, and you’ll notice a city not unlike yours — bakeries, markets, courtyards, graffiti, and murals.

 For a city that lived so long ago, teeming with people that feel so distant from us, you might be surprised at how much we have in common with them.
-If you're ready to learn more about the Pompeii eruption, Mt.
-Vesuvius, Pompeii history, and more, you can check out our online seminars or travel with us in person.
-We even offer a full day Pompeii tour for kids!
+If you're ready see Pompeii and Mt.
+Vesuvius, check out Context experiences in Naples.

 An excavation at Regio V uncovered Vicolo dei Balconi, an area of Pompeii that boasted impressive houses (some with balconies included).
 Archeologists also found coins, thoroughbred horses with bronze and iron accessories, and well-preserved frescoes and murals of mythological characters.
-Many of these artworks, like the renowned Sapphos painting in the Archeological Museum of Naples, suggest many of those buried underneath the volcano’s eruption were members of Pompeii’s high society.
+Many of these artworks, like the renowned Sapphos painting, are located in the Archeological Museum of Naples.

 Of course, a city full of lavishness can’t be without its vices.
 Brothels and gambling artifacts were also procured at excavation sites.